WILDCARE Tasmanian Coast Conservation Fund

 Rob paid tribute to the Parks and Wildlife Service staff who carried out the preliminary research, worked on the field activities and conducted the follow-up monitoring of the program.

-“It’s been a true team effort between Parks and Wildlife, Wildcare and our Tasmanian Coast Conservation Fund,” he says.
+“It’s been a true team effort between Parks and Wildlife, Wildcare Inc and the Tasmanian Coast Conservation Fund,” he says.
 “Everyone involved with Pennicott Wilderness Journeys feels great satisfaction at seeing this program achieve success.
 And every day, as our boats pass close to the island’s rugged sea crags, it’s great to be able to explain to our guests that they have played a role in the program’s success, because a proportion of every ticket goes to help the work of the Fund."

 Parks and Wildlife Service Tasmania is the Agency responsible for managing the conservation reserve estate in Tasmania – land amounting to 39% of Tasmania, in excess of 440 reserves including 19 National Parks and the globally significant Tasmanian Wilderness World Heritage Area.
 WILDCARE Inc has a long standing, positive and productive partnership with the Parks and Wildlife Service to protect and manage Tasmania’s reserved land, and conserve Tasmania’s natural and cultural heritage.

 Pennicott Wilderness Journeys are leaders in marine eco-tourism and operate along the coastlines of the Tasman Peninsula and Bruny Island.
 Rob Pennicott and his team encourages other marine tourism operators to contribute to the Tasmanian Coast Conservation Fund to support protection, conservation and management of our coasts and the wildlife that lives there.
-To date (2010) Rob Pennicott has donated $100,000 to the Wildcare Tasmanian Coast Conservation Fund.
+To date (2010) Rob Pennicott has donated $100,000 to the Wildcare Tasmania Coast Conservation Fund.